Percona-Lab/percona-docstreamer/readme.md

 1. **Global Capture ($\mathbf{T_0}$):**
     Before the Full Load phase begins for any collection, the application queries the source DocumentDB for its current cluster time (`$clusterTime`).

-2. **Deferred Persistence:**
+2. **Anchor Persistence:**
-    This timestamp ($\mathbf{T_0}$) is held in memory during the Full Load.
-It is saved to the cdc_resume_timestamp checkpoint in the target database only after the Full Load completes successfully.
-This ensures that if the migration crashes during the initial load, it will restart from scratch rather than attempting to resume from a partially consistent state.
+    This timestamp ($\mathbf{T_0}$) is immediately saved to the `migration_anchor_timestamp` checkpoint in the target database.
+It serves as the fixed reference point for the duration of the Full Load.
+    - If the load succeeds: The Anchor is promoted to the permanent `cdc_resume_timestamp` checkpoint.
+    - If the load fails: The Anchor remains in the database, allowing docMongoStream to find it on restart and resume exactly where it left off (using the original time) instead of starting over.

 2. **Tailing Start:**
     When the CDC phase begins (after the Full Load completes), it opens the Change Stream starting exactly at $\mathbf{T_0}$.